Live Virtual Lab

 Nina Hirota, MA, MBA

-Nina Hirota is the Co-Founder and Chief Talent Officer at Global Synergy Partner Solutions.
+Nina Hirota is the Co-Founder and Chief Talent Officer at Global Synergy Partner Solutions, where she advises executive teams and boards on enterprise transformation, workforce strategy, and organizational design.

 Patricio Cuesta